mohtamohit/Videofy/README.md

 ### How-to-use-Videofy?
+See [build from source](https://github.com/mohtamohit/Videofy#how-to-build-from-source) to test this now.

 It is as simple as searching on google and more easier than reading an article on Wittyfeed.
 Well, so if you ever feel a bit tired but you still want to read the viral witty feeds on Wittyfeed.com.
 You have Videofy to help you out.
 You just  need to follow these simple steps :
   - Copy the URL of the article you want to make a video of to the the Videofy website ( we aren't live yet, url for our website will be updated here soon).
-Till then, until the time we are here in the wittyfeed office (before the end of this hackathon), you can view it at http://192.168.2.12/witty/
+Till then, until the time we are here in the wittyfeed office (before the end of this hackathon), you can view it at <link deleted because local server is off now>.
+It was up just for the hackathon.
+Now you need tp (build from source)[https://github.com/mohtamohit/Videofy#how-to-build-from-source] to test this.
   - Simply press enter after pasting the URL there.
   - The video will be rendered in the frame on that page in some time.
   - DIRECTIONS TO USE CHROME-EXTENSION